EthanHuston/CSE-3902-Legendary-Legend-of-Zelda-Dungeon/docs/sprint2/Moving-Forward.md

 Additionally, we need to use more helper/utility methods to clean up code and improve readability and reusability.
 This will also allow us to shorten the amount of code we have, as we can move frequently reused code unto the Utility class.

-Finally, there are several places where we could create abstract classes to help cut down and reuse more code.
+There are several places where we could create abstract classes to help cut down and reuse more code.
 One of these places in for Link's states, which repeat a lot of code because the call to change a state does nothing in many instances.
 We could create an abstract class to solve this and then only override the methods we need to change.

+Finally, some of our classes, like SpriteFactory, are pretty long, so we would like to break that down into multiple classes in the future based on Sprite (ex: Link, Enemy, Environment, etc.).
+Creating helper methods that are generic and placing them in Utility.cs would also help us cut down on the length of some of our classes.

 Overall, though, we are happy with our code and the amount of cohesion and coupling that we have.